gert7/simagef/README.md

 `simagef` is faster than the [findimagedupes](https://github.com/jhnc/findimagedupes) Perl script, but might not produce identical results - not even across the signature/pixel modes, and is not designed to be a drop-in replacement.

+## Performance

+With default settings on a laptop with an Intel Core i7-11800-H processor, `simagef` can compare 12,399 small-to-medium sized images in 47 seconds, for a total of 76,861,401 comparisons.

 ## Installation

 Install on Arch Linux: